-Whether you are looking for men’s or women’s winter hats, the following list should serve as a comprehensive guide on your best shopping options.
+Whether you are looking for best winter hats for men or women, the following list should serve as a comprehensive guide on your prime shopping options.
 We will mostly focus on stylish and practical hats handmade of real and faux fur.
 An important consideration when buying a formal or casual hat is face shape, so please always bear that in mind.

 Perhaps the most versatile of all winter headwear is the trapper hat.
 Thanks to its flaps, this type (known as ushanka in Russian), can protect not only your head but also ears, cheeks, chin, and back of the neck.
 Drawstrings allow for this trooper hat to be worn differently depending on how cold or windy it is outside.
 Most importantly, it suits both men and women.
 All you have to do is choose between faux fur and natural varieties.
 The latter vary greatly and include beaver fur, fox fur, mink fur, muskrat fur, Persian lamb, rabbit fur, and sheepskin.